 The traditional 9-5 working structure is becoming outdated, especially in the Tech industry.
 There is becoming less of a necessity for people to be stuck to a desk with strict hours, letting employees structure their hours more freely if business demands can facilitate. .

 Employers should consider creating policies including core hours as well as hours to be completed each day.
 For example, if an employee has a non-medical appointment and require an hour out of the day this can be made up any time during the day.
 Further to this, employees may be more productive early morning compared to late afternoon, opting to work 7am-3pm.
 Higher productivity results in better business results.

 Over the last couple of years businesses have been experimenting with lots of different communication tools such as Slack.
 Slack is a communication software that helps connect remote teams from sharing information such as files or simply used as a communication tool for sending direct messages, audio, and video calls.

 Forced meetings can be uncomfortable and awkward, this is where a ‘buddy’ scheme can be helpful for employees especially when working remotely.
 The employees have a direct contact for any work-related questions; employers should also encourage general chit-chat helping to boost working relationships.

 Google meet or Zoom can be utilised for a five-minute chat over video with a coffee to make it feel less formal or awkward.

 Working remotely has a lot of benefits including increased work-life balance with flexibility and freedom.
 However, the success of having a remote team comes down to communication and continuing to manage your team effectively.
 Considering and monitoring employees’ workloads, whilst helping to building relationships with co-workers decreasing the likelihood of loneliness when working remotely.

-We are hosting a webinar Wednesday 11th May 2022 at 11am focusing on boosting employee mental health to boost business performance
+We hosted a webinar focusing on boosting employee mental health to boost business performance